acmesh-official/acme.sh/README.md

 - Docker ready
 - IPv6 ready
 - Cron job notifications for renewal or error etc.
+- A fork which doesn't target your Apache / Nginx configuration with intention to mess them completely up

 It's probably the `easiest & smartest` shell script to automatically issue & renew the free certificates.